GHF-BR/comandosgit/manual_git.md

 ## 🔹 6.
 Gitignore

 No arquivo **.gitignore**, defina arquivos e pastas a ignorar.

-Exemplo:
+In the **.gitignore** file, define files and folders to ignore.

+Exemplo / Example:
 ```
 *.log
 *.tmp